milanglacier/Helix-Zellij-AI-REPL-Workflow/README.md

 This repository provides a complete workflow integration for modern development using Helix editor, Zellij terminal multiplexer, AI CLI apps, and REPL environments.
-The workflow is built around two scripts with minimal
+The workflow is built around three scripts with minimal
 dependencies:

 ## Overview